Behind-the-Scenes: CKNA Grand Nationals 8 at New Castle Motorsports Park

 Although surprising, the lightning-fast install proved the very thing Roche and Briggs & Stratton intended to showcase.

 "It tells me that there's a lot of unsung heroes that work in the background," he said.
-"We've got one name on the cart, one guy or gal sitting in the cart, but there's often a team of people behind it.
+"We've got one name on the kart, one guy or gal sitting in the kart, but there's often a team of people behind it.

 "This event really put a spotlight on the fact that they have to plan on how to do this.
 This took a lot of innovation and creativity and preparation," he added, noting the process normally takes about two hours on your own.